fkS124/JohnsAdventure/README.md

 Our goal is to remake the existing https://gamejolt.com/games/johns_adventure/556539 and give a new experience to our players!
 Including more fighting! more gameplay! more story! and many more 👀

 If you are a beta tester, welcome! ✌️

+The one and only Rule I demand for Developers:
+Follow the KISS principle (Keep It Simple Stupid)